 He was also set to be one of the stars in another Bravo reality show, Friends to Lovers.
 Plitt’s episode is expected to be aired within the next few weeks.

 More than 200 magazine covers

 According his official website, Greg Plitt was featured in more than 200 magazine covers.
 In one of several eulogies found in Bodybuilding.com‘s article “Remembering Greg Plitt,” editor-in-chief Jeff O’Connell wrote that the fitness model “touched every corner of the fitness world, appearing on so many covers that nearly every photographer, stylist, and editorial team had worked with him at some point.”

 Bravo released a statement calling Plitt’s death “a very sad tragedy.”

 The death of Greg Plitt is the second widely reported fatality of this sort within the past year.
-On Feb.
-20, ’14, while filming Midnight Rider (a.k.a.
+In February 2014, while filming Midnight Rider (a.k.a.
 Midnight Rider: The Gregg Allman Story) on a railroad trestle bridge in Georgia, second camera assistant Sarah Jones was killed and seven other crew members were injured by a passing freight train.